 Photo by Margot Krebs Neale

-The set readings for this Sunday in Epiphany tell the story of ‘the first of the signs that Jesus did and manifested forth his glory’; the transformation of water into wine at the wedding at Cana.
+The set readings for this ‘second Sunday of Epiphany’ tell the story of ‘the first of the signs that Jesus did and manifested forth his glory’; the transformation of water into wine at the wedding at Cana.
 (John 2:1-11).
 I love this miracle, though John doesn’t call it a miracle, he rightly calls it a sign.
 It is a sign that points to so many profound and liberating things about the God whom Jesus reveals to us; His delight in and concern for our own personal life and loves, attested by His presence at the wedding feast, His abundant generosity in more than meeting our needs in the midst of everyday life, His call to us to move from the mere outward purity, symbolised by the water for ritual washing, to a transformation of inward joy, symbolised by the wine.
 But most importantly, this sign points to the gift of His very self, His own heart’s blood, given once for all on the cross and received by us in communion.
 I have tried to bring out a little of the richness and depth of this first ‘sign’ in the following sonnet.
-This and my other sonets for the Christian year are published together by Canterbury Press as Sounding the Seasons; seventy sonnets for the Christian Year.’
+This and my other sonets for the Christian year are now published together by Canterbury Press as Sounding the Seasons; seventy sonnets for the Christian Year.’
 It is also available from Amazon here